-- Bring your own trusted gear with you (Read on).
+- Travel with your own trusted gear (Read on).

 Depending on your destination and the amount of “cargo” your wife/girlfriend will put up with, I will show you a few packing tips that have worked well for me on my travels so far.

 Travel vs. Trolling Rods

 4 piece travel rods are great for light fly fishing or small lures, but what if you’re going after something bigger?
 Ask any serious international angler planning his trip to a coral-filled paradise; He’s going to bring at least two heavy trolling rods for the charter boat (just in case the equipment on board isn’t any good) and another 4 piece travel rod for having fun from the beach.

 According to the US Transportation Security Administration, you can take travel rods as carry-on luggage with you.
 I usually group them together in a short rod tube and haven’t had any trouble so far on local or international flights.
 To secure the rods additional, tape them together or pack them in their original packaging so they don’t chafe during the ride too much.

-Heavier equipment such as beach-casting or trolling rods might be a bit harder to get airport security to agree letting you carry on the plane.
+Heavier equipment such as beach-casting or trolling rods might be a bit harder to get airport security to agree to let you carry on the plane.
 Don’t worry though, you can check them in as sports equipment and most airlines will not charge you an overweight / excess baggage fee.
 That being said, be sure to check the website of the company you’re flying with about their sports equipment luggage policies.

-Tip for check in rod tubes: Buy a hard-shell one that supports a padlock or drill two holes into a soft-shell tube so you can lock the zipper in place to avoid getting your rods stolen.
+Tip for checking in rod tubes: Buy a hard-shell one that supports a padlock or drill two holes into a soft-shell tube so you can lock the zipper in place to avoid getting your rods stolen.
 It’s an unpleasant fact, but baggage theft does happen.
 Your job is to make the “prize” as hard to get to and least attractive as possible.

 How to Pack Reels